ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ## A Module From Opam

-Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, Opam.
-You must have OCaml on your computer to follow the tutorial moving forward, not just the TryOCaml tool.
+Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, opam.
+Please note: you must have OCaml on your computer to follow the tutorial moving forward, not just the TryOCaml tool.

-For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program installed with `opam install ocamlfind`.
+For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program that installed with `opam install ocamlfind`.
 The `Graphics` module is a very simple cross-platform graphics system which was once part of OCaml itself.
-Now it's available separately through Opam.
+Now it's available separately through opam.

 If we want to use the functions in `Graphics`, there are two ways we can do it.
 Either at the start of our program we have the `open Graphics`